RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 the block processing function along with the current buffer of audio samples.
 The events have a time stamp measured in samples with respect to the start of the block.
 Plugins may use that time stamp to implement their responses to the events with sample-accurate timing.
-This requires interleaving of event processing and audio processing.
+This requires interleaving of event processing and audio processing inside the plugin's block processing callback.
 Writing this interleaving code in each and every plugin again and again produces a lot of boilerplate code.

 ### Decision